Esraa-Mamdouh/LandingPage/README.md

 ## Requirements meet

 - ### Navigation
-	--Navigation is built dynamically as an unordered list for each section.
+	- Navigation is built dynamically as an unordered list for each section.

 - ### Section Active State
-	-- It showes  which section is being viewed while scrolling through the page.
+	- It showes  which section is being viewed while scrolling through the page.

 - ### Scroll to Anchor
-	-- When clicking an item from the navigation menu, the link scrolls smoothly to the appropriate section.
+	- When clicking an item from the navigation menu, the link scrolls smoothly to the appropriate section.

 - ### Styling
-	-- Styling has been added for active states and links.
+	- Styling has been added for active states and links.

 - ### HTML Structure
-	-- There are 5 sections that have been added to the page(at leat 4 sections).
+	- There are 5 sections that have been added to the page(at leat 4 sections).
 ## Hierarchy

 ```